Records & Registration

-Academic Progress is something that is reviewed by Financial Aid.
+Additionally, as required by Federal regulations, students receiving financial aid are subject to further standards of Satisfactory Academic Progress which is reviewed by Financial Aid.
 For additional information about Satisfactory Academic Progress and how it impacts your student aid, view the college catalog.

 For the purposes of assessing tuition charges, Garrett College follows residency guidelines established by the Maryland Higher Education Commission.
 A student’s residency (aka domicile) is determined at the time of admission to Garrett College.
 The entire Student Residency Policy, including information for military personnel and foreign nationals, can be viewed in the College Catalog